 I began producing free live events and special youth art education programs

-in 1980 for the Paramount Theatre in Seattle, moved on to expand that work as Executive Director for the Juneau, Alaska 10-day annual Jazz & Classics music festival and then, after relocating to Hawaii, for the island of Lanai, as Executive Director for the Lanai Art Center.
-That work continues today in my capacity as Lanai Coordinator and Event Producer for The University of Hawaii at Manoa Outreach College.
+in 1980 for the Paramount Theatre in Seattle, moved on to expand that work as Executive Director for the Juneau, Alaska 10-day annual Jazz & Classics music festival and then, after relocating to Hawaii, for the island of Lanai, as Executive Director for the Lanai Art Center from 2002-2007.
+That work continued in my capacity as Lanai Coordinator and Event Producer for The University of Hawaii at Manoa Outreach College non Lanai from 2008 - 2013 - Cross-Genre series of concerts focusing on everything from Classical and Opera to Jazz, Blues, World & International and Hawaiian Slack Key, plus Dance, Storytelling and more.

-Scroll down to the bottom of the page for a list of previously produced events and great photos.
+Scroll down for a list of previously produced events, youth programs and great photos.

 Kealoha is the first poet in Hawaii's history to perform at a governor's inauguration, and in 2010 he was selected as a master artist for a National Endowment for the Arts program.
 Impressively, Kealoha graduated with honors from MIT with a degree in Nuclear Physics (and a minor in writing), and served as a business consultant in San Francisco prior to becoming a professional poet in 2002.
 He has also collaborated with such notable artists as Henry Kapono, Hapa, Makana, Willie K, and even Mick Fleetwood of Fleetwood Mac fame.